privacyidea/privacyidea/doc/configuration/tokens/4eyes.rst

    username: "root@r2"
    password: "pin123456 secret789434 key098123"

-The three blocks seperated by the *blank* are checked, if they match tokens in the realms *realm2* and *sqlite*.
+The three blocks separated by the *blank* are checked, if they match tokens in the realms *realm2* and *sqlite*.

 The response looks like this in case of success::